Steven Slosberg: Sears kit or not, 220 North Water St. Is a splendor

 I want to mention right here that I’ve recognized the seller for many years, as I do his lawyer and the Realtor representing the vendor, and I’ve been in the house of a few events.
 My hobby in pursuing this is trying to pin down the Sears & Roebuck ancestry.

-It has become out, after prowling around the attic and basement with a flashlight trying to find signature markings on plumbing furnishings and framing lumber, just like one of the cherished portions by Joseph Mitchell, the grasp reporter and storyteller for The New Yorker from the Thirties to the Sixties.
+It has become out, after creeping around the attic and basement with a flashlight trying to find signature markings on plumbing furnishings and framing lumber, just like one of the cherished portions by Joseph Mitchell, the grasp reporter and storyteller for The New Yorker from the Thirties to the Sixties.
 He is remembered here for his two-part profile of Ellery Thompson, the Stonington dragger captain, posted inside the New Yorker in January 1947.
-But the story I’m recalling became first published as “The Cave” in June 1952 and then retitled “Up in the Old Hotel.”
+But the story I’m recalling was first published as “The Cave” in June 1952 and then retitled “Up in the Old Hotel.”Mitchell describes how he and the owner of Sloppy Louie’s, one of his favorite eating places at New York’s Fulton Market, decided someday to explore the top and long-deserted flooring of the construction that homes Sloppy Louie’s.
+The task is not without its risks, and the expected treasures, sadly, turned out to be bedsprings, brass spittoons, empty whiskey, and seltzer bottles, and, quite clearly, years of dirt, soot, droppings, and the like.

-My explorations were in far more neat, strong, and plainly appealing surroundings, even though they had been reputedly in vain.
+My explorations were in far more neat, strong, and appealing surroundings, even though they had been reputedly in vain.

 According to Rosemary Thornton, writer of “The Houses That Sears Built” and a recognized professional on the problem, you stay in a Sears Roebuck Kit Home if: